Shiga Kogen skied to 6 May with a long spring season

 Shiga Kogen Central Area in Shiga Kogen offers 35 runs with 25 lifts.
-Season: December 6, 2025 – May 6, 2026.
+Typical season: early December – early May.
 Updated by Tak.

 Shiga Kogen's main hub — wide cruisers, kids' zones, and night skiing at Ichinose.
 The easiest base for exploring Japan's biggest ski area.